 Did you know that dental implants can be traced to the Mayans in 600 A.D?
 But modern technology only dates back to the 1960s when a Swedish orthopedic surgeon named Per-Ingvar Brånemark discovered a process called osseointegration, which is when bone tissue fuses with another material, like titanium.
 He has been nicknamed the “father of modern dental implantology.”
 He also revolutionized the fields of maxillofacial and orthopedic rehabilitation.

+Restorations are common solutions to oral disease and tooth replacements.
+There are varied treatments and options when it comes to restorations that are unique to each patient.
+According to the Center for Disease Control, the major risks for tooth loss include tooth decay and gum disease that worsens over time with age due to lack of salivation, disease, and physical limitations.
 Tooth loss can result from advanced gum disease, infection, and trauma.
 While dental bridges are an affordable option for replacement, dental implants offer results that are both more natural-looking and long-lasting.

 Now you can replace your ill fitting dentures with implant retained dentures.